PrayasJ/PrayasJ.github.io/static/media/GSoC - Week 6.f70eeeffbd653081dc38.md

 }
 ```

-The idea behind using a boolean switch for the multiprocessing is that we do not want to use multiprocessing by default given how taxing it is for the system.
+The idea behind using a boolean switch for multiprocessing is that we do not want to use multiprocessing by default given how taxing it is for the system.

 ```r
 microbenchmark (